Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

 Here it matches in a pretty realistic way.
 You may not notice much difference in this image.
 Watch the end of the video it’s much more obvious.

-I hope you enjoyed This tutorial and it helps you explore Photoshop more.
+Harmonize is an interesting tool that can help save you time with composites.
+I hope you enjoyed this tutorial and it helps you explore Photoshop more.

 Great to see you here at the CAFE